42pde-bakk/ft_transcendence/README.md

 - Force build and run: docker-compose up --build
 - Run: docker-compose up
 - Build: docker-compose build
+- Attach to the rails container: docker-compose run web bash

 The root directory is mounted to the container so you should be able to develop without restarting the container all the time.